CPTBarbaciccia/cptbarbaciccia.github.io/_posts/2018-08-07-Jenkins-Nuget-Mirrors.markdown

 }
 {% endhighlight %}

-Where `Checker` is a function like this:
+Where `Checker` is another function like this:
 {% highlight groovy%}
 def Checker(xmlfile, regex) {
     def matcher = xmlfile =~ regex